6th International Conference on Smart Learning Ecosystem and Regional Development – full blown virtual format

 Bucharest 2021, 24-25 June

-After a first tour of Europe Timisoara (East), Aveiro (West) and Aalborg (North), Rome (South) is time to start a new journey so that the fifth edition of the SLERD conference will be held in Bucharest.
-SLERD 2020 is organized by the University Politehnica of Bucharest and, as for previous editions, supported by ASLERD.
+After a first tour of Europe Timisoara (East), Aveiro (West) and Aalborg (North), Rome (South) and a virtual edition – SLERD 2020 – also the sixth edition of the SLERD conference will be held in a full blown virtual format.
+SLERD 2021 is organized by the University Politehnica of Bucharest with the support of the University of Aveiro and, as for previous editions, supported by ASLERD.

-SLERD 2020 welcome researchers and practitioners from all over the world involved in the development of Smart Learning Ecosystems and Smart Education, as engines of social innovation and territorial development.
+SLERD 2021 welcome researchers and practitioners from all over the world involved in the development of Smart Learning Ecosystems and Smart Education, as engines of social innovation and territorial development.

 At the core, the adjective smart comprises terms like intelligent, purpose oriented, supportive, artful, clever and the like.
 Thus, smart does not necessarily includes the usage of technology (neither does it exclude technology!).